ByronPop/BillBot/README.md

         return None

 ```
 This gives me back a JSON list containing a list of bills and various metadata.
 Unfortunately, Openstates.org does not include the full bill text in their API.
-Howvever, they do offer a link to where you can find the complete bill.
-I set up a webscraper function using selenium to navigate to the link and parse out the bill text.
+However, they do provide a link to where you can find the complete bill.
+I iterate over the list of bills and then use a selenium webscraper function to navigate to the link and parse out the bill text.

 ```
 def scrape_congressional_bill(url):